 Section 4 – Critically analyses the NR on novice mentoring

-Section 5 – Presents the development of the Novice Mentoring Framework (NMF) based on the evidence and analysis in Section 3 & 4
+Section 5 – Presents the development of the Novice Mentoring Framework (NMF) based on the evidence and analysis in Section 3 & 4.

 Section 6 – Drawing upon lessons learnt from novice mentoring in IM, and employing SEBA based NRs, a new map of novice mentoring in PM will be synthesised.
 This NR of mentoring in PM will be employed to determine if the NMF is applicable in PM and thus address concerns about the consistency of the mentoring process.